JaimieLD/portfolio/product_development/product_brief.md

-# Product Brief: ToolName "CR" v1
+# Product Brief: RedactedToolName "CR" v1

 *Notes:*
 * *All the contents of this document have been scrubbed of real names, references to tools/systems/hardware, and any other otherwise sensitive or potentially proprietary information.*